luizbgomide/EclipsePhase2e-ptbr/src/16/21-robots.md

 </div></tr>
 </table>

 **Automech:** Automechs are general-purpose repair drones, found just about everywhere.
 Each specializes in a particular type of repair work and is equipped with the appropriate tools and ALI skills, whether it be electronics, habitat systems, or spacecraft repair.
-Standard automechs are wheeled cubes with 4–8 retractable and articulated limbs, though they are also equipped with vectoredthrust drives for zero-g work.
+Standard automechs are wheeled cubes with 4–8 retractable and articulated limbs, though they are also equipped with vectored-thrust drives for zero-g work.

 **Barracuda:** This undersea utility drone is fielded for exploration, service, and repair functions.
 It is shaped like a miniature submarine, with a pair of retractable arms.